maxbridges/ObjectStorageDedicated/python.md

 The `boto3` library provides complete access to the S3 API and can source credentials from the `~/.aws/credentials` file referenced above.
 The IBM COS endpoint must be specified when creating a service resource or low-level client as shown in the following basic examples.

-{% include tip.html content= "Detailed documentation can be found at [boto3.readthedocs.io](https://boto3.readthedocs.io/en/latest/reference/services/s3.html)." %}
+Detailed documentation can be found at [boto3.readthedocs.io](https://boto3.readthedocs.io/en/latest/reference/services/s3.html).

 ## Example service resource script